workingDog/scalaEeml/readme.md

 # Dependencies

-No dependencies yet, but once I introduce JSON IO as well, it will include some dependencies.
+No dependencies yet, but once I introduce JSON as well, it will include some dependencies.

 # Notes